mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 ### Dealing with dynamic constraints
 Dynamic constraints, which are `Dynamic` and `Pattern.CUSTOM` constraints, are dealt with by implementations of `DynamicResourceHandler`; this will be explored in a later chapter.
 For now, it's enough to say `CompletionStage<Optional<DynamicResourceHandler>> getDynamicResourceHandler(Http.Context context)` is invoked when a dynamic constraint is used.

-If you don't have any dynamic constraints, just return a completed future containng an empty option.
+If you don't have any dynamic constraints, just return a completed future containing an empty option.
 Alternatively, extend `AbstractDeadboltHandler` and do not override this method.

 ## Expose your DeadboltHandlers with a HandlerCache